HeavyGoods.net Help Docs

 By clicking on Simulate, the automatic simulation steers the follower independently of the vehicle's forced steering system.
 The maximum steering angles of the follower's axles and the maximum turning angle of the turntable are taken into account.
 Apart from this, the steering of the follower is not limited.
 Thus, the virtual vehicle in the HeavyGoods mode Manual Steering has the same degrees of freedom as a vehicle that is steered manually in practice.
 The simulation's computational kernel ensures that the steering angles of all axles are matched to the alignment of the steering axle.

-To influence the track of the follower, you can work with low obstacles (e.g. height 100 mm) that can be swept.
 To do this, draw an obstacle with the red polygon tool or red circle tool and then activate the Can be traversed option in the box at the top right.
 In this way, the simulation ensures that the follower's wheels do not drive over the obstacle surface, while the load can, however, sweep over the obstacle.
 The simulation mode Manual Steering uses the maneuverability of the follower to drive around the obstacle area.

 You can steer the tractor either by guideline or, for more complex driving maneuvers, select the automatic mode, which automatically navigates the vehicle combination from start to finish.
 Keep the green area as small as possible, but as large as necessary and add obstacles at the relevant parts.